Sell with Confidence

 Our Property Management team also had a strong year, leasing 452 properties and processing 2,560 tenancy applications, with a focus on providing steady, reliable support for landlords and tenants alike.

-Across retail and commercial sector, RWC Sydney North leased 136 commercial properties and sold 16, as well as playing a key role in helping bring much-loved businesses into vibrant Lower North Shore precincts.
+Across retail and commercial real estate, RWC Sydney North leased 136 properties and sold 16, playing a key role in bringing much-loved businesses into the vibrant Lower North Shore community.

 Our team of mortgage brokers at Loan Market guided clients through the finance process, settling 174 home loans with an average loan size of $950,000.

-And most importantly, we’re proud to have received 473 five-star reviews across our business on major online platforms.
-This is a reflection of the dedication, care and effort our team puts into every interaction.
-We’re grateful for the trust placed in us over the past year and look forward to continuing to support you in the year ahead.
+Most importantly, we’re proud to have received 473 five-star reviews across major online platforms.
+This reflects the care, dedication and effort our team brings to every interaction.
+We’re truly grateful for the trust our clients placed in us this year and look forward to continuing to support you in the year ahead.

 Key Economic Drivers & Financial Landscape

 Our team of mortgage brokers at Loan Market observed a noticeable shift in confidence as borrowing power increased and lending conditions eased.
-Here is what we observed:
+Here’s what we’re seeing on the ground:

 • More first home buyers returning to the market, supported by government incentives